HuawenShen/autogluon-assistant/automlagent/src/automlagent/tools_registry/autogluon.multimodal/condensed_tutorials/semantic_matching/zero_shot_img_txt_matching.md

 ```

 ## Important Notes
-- Embedding extraction can be done offline for better scalability
+- Embeddings can be extracted offline for better scalability
-- Use `as_tensor=True` for efficient embedding operations
+- Use `as_tensor=True` for efficient embedding extraction
-- Specify `query` and `response` parameters when doing pair matching
+- Specify `query` and `response` names for pair matching
-- The model uses cosine similarity for matching scores
+- Can use custom thresholds on probabilities for matching decisions

 ## Best Practices
-1. Extract embeddings in batch for better performance
+1. Extract embeddings once and reuse for multiple queries
-2. Store embeddings offline for large-scale applications
+2. Use batch processing for large-scale applications
-3. Use appropriate `top_k` values based on your use case
+3. Consider memory requirements when working with large datasets
-4. Consider probability thresholds for matching decisions
+4. Store embeddings efficiently for production use